aanya-2427/moviemash/README.md

 * Sprint 3 (May 12- May 24): Software development and debugging - Started the development process by taking help from medium blogs, Youtube tutorials.
 Built a web application after the initial prototype using Python, Flask and HTML,CSS and JS for frontend, Firebase for storage of data.
 Encountered occasional bugs which I debugged timely.
 Made required changes in the UI and color scheme to make it more eye pleasing.

 * Sprint 4 (May 24-May 27): Debugging and adding additional features.
 Decided to build the recommendation engine using content-based filtering by using similarity score and cosine similairty which recommends movie based on the movie that user searched at that time.Made required changes to integrate the frontend part.
 Added sign in authentication using Firebase.
-Also added sentiment analysis of the user reviews by scrapping them from IMDB site.<hr>
+Also added sentiment analysis of the user reviews by scrapping them from IMDB site.<hr>[(Back to top)](#table-of-contents)

 ### Behind the Recommendation Engine